HitkoDev/breeze/readme.txt

 = Installation Instructions

 To install the plugin via WordPress Dashboard
- 1. Through the WordPress admin panel, Menu > Plugin > Add new
+1. In the WordPress admin panel, Menu > Plugin > Add new
 2. Search for Breeze
- 3. Click on install then click activate link
+3. Click on install and wait for the installation to finish.
+Next, then click on the activate link

 To install the plugin manually
- 1. Download and unzip the plugin package
+1. Download and unzip the plugin package - breeze.1.0.0.zip
 2. Upload the /breeze to /wp-content/plugins/
- 3. Activate the Breeze through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Access Breeze from WordPress Admin > Settings > Breeze

 = Does Breeze support Varnish and to what extent? =

 Breeze, by default, supports Varnish.
 It has been tested to be fully compatible with Cloudways Servers that come with Varnish pre-installed.
-If you are using hosting providers other than Cloudways, we suggest that you confirm Varnish support with them.
+If you are using hosting providers other than Cloudways, we suggest you confirm Varnish support with your hosting provider

 = Does Breeze support WooCommerce? =

-Breeze is fully compatible with WooCommerce out of the box.
-Hence, no special configuration is required.
+Breeze is fully compatible with WooCommerce, out of the box.
+It does not require any special configurations.

-= Does Breeze support WordPress Multisite?
+= Does Breeze support WordPress Multisite? =

 Breeze is fully compatible with WordPress Multisite without the need for any extra configuration.

-= Is Breeze compatible with other WordPress cache plugins? =
+= Is Breeze compatible with other WordPress Cache plugins? =

-It is not recommended to use two WordPress cache plugins at the same time on any WordPress website.
-We recommend  that you only stick to Breeze.
-If there are any other cache plugins installed, please ensure that you have t disabled them prior to proceeding with the Breeze installation.
+We DO NOT recommend using two WordPress cache plugins at the same time on any WordPress website.
+We strongly recommend that you use Breeze as the only cache plugin for your website.
+If there are any other cache plugins installed, please ensure that you have disabled them prior to proceeding with the Breeze installation.

 = Is Breeze compatible with HTTPS? =